 Please approximate the required number of hours necessary to complete the project when student wages are requested.
 (The Killgore Research Committee reserves the right to adjust wage requests.)
 The wages must be justified and cannot exceed \$2,500.
 Also, the hourly wage rate must be from \$7.25 - \$12.50 per hour, and no more than 20 hours a week can be billed.
 Overtime is an unallowable cost on this grant.
-NOTE: Students already on payroll, (graduate assistants, etc.) are not eligible for wages through this grant program. \$6 per employee has been added to the budget to cover background checks.
+A fringe rate of 3% of wages is also charged to the grant; the budget spreadsheet calculates this automatically.
+NOTE: Students already on payroll are not eligible for wages through this grant program. \$6 per employee has been added to the budget to cover background checks.